 CRITERIA DOES NOT Meet Standard MEETS STANDARD EXEMPLARY Individual Family Goal Plan The Individual Family Goal Plan The Individual Family Goal Plan The Individual Family Goal Plan proposal describes inadequate or (IFGP) proposal provides a description (IFGP) proposal explains, in detail, all Proposal Narrative Requirements minimal procedures for the of the proposed Individual Family Goal the items to meet the standard (3rd Section: Individual Family Goal Plan development of individual family goal Plan procedures to be used by the column) and the following: plans. program.
 Families will receive services that The FCA includes information address their identified goals, The IFGP processes include the regarding parenting, family strengths, and needs.
-The program following. relationships, education and partners with parents to develop an Describe the policies and employment, health and Individual Family Goal Plan. procedures that guide access to insurance and • implementation of an IFGP medical care, food security, The proposed program and activities and Family Centered and housing stability; will sufficiently meet the identified Assessment;
+The program following. relationships, education and partners with parents to develop an Describe the policies and employment, health and Individual Family Goal Plan. procedures that guide access to insurance and

-Include comments that validate the score you have awarded this proposal. needs of the population to be served and include child and parent activities designed to enhance child development, parent effectiveness and, ultimately, school readiness. • The FCA is initiated within 60 days of enrollment and is updated at least every six months: • The program provides a clear description of the components of the IFGP; and the development of the IFGP; and the days of enrollment and updated at least every six months: • The program involves parents in the development of the IFGP; and the days of enrollment and updated at least every six months. • The IFGP is initiated within 60 days of enrollment and updated at least every six months. • The IFGP is initiated within 60 days of enrollment and updated at least every six months. • The program explains how it will, when applicable, collaborate with other early childhood providers the family is receiving services; or the strategies used to engage families in making decisions about their goals and the development of the IFGP; and -- --
+The proposed program and activities will sufficiently meet the identified needs of the population to be served and include child and parent activities designed to enhance child development, parent effectiveness and, ultimately, school readiness.

+- implementation of an IFGP and Family Centered Assessment: - The program provides a description of the published research-based Family Center Assessment (FCA) implemented; - The FCA is initiated within 60 days of enrollment and is updated at least every six months; - The program provides a clear description of the components of the IFGP: - The program involves parents in the development of the IFGP; and - The IFGP is initiated within 60 days of enrollment and updated at least every six months.

+- medical care, food security, and housing stability; - The FCA contains items that assist staff with understanding families' strengths, resources, and needs; - The program describes how the FCA will be used to help guide the IFGP; - The program provides a clear description of the components of the IFGP and explains the ongoing use of the goal plan and how it will guide services for the family; - The program explains how it will, when applicable, collaborate with other early childhood providers the family is receiving services from to coordinate services; - The program describes the strategies used to engage families in making decisions about their goals and the development of the IFGP; and - The program describes the continuous engagement of parents in the decisions regarding their family goals and outcomes.

+A high quality written proposal, that meets one or more of the components under the exemplary column, must be submitted to receive an exemplary score.

+Include comments that validate the score you have awarded this proposal.